anyai/DeepCTR/docs/benchmark.rst

 The `Frappe dataset <http://baltrunas.info/research-menu/frappe>`_ is a small dataset for quick experimentation and testing of different models.
 It has been used for context-aware app recommendation, which contains 96,203 app usage logs of users under different contexts.
 The eight context variables are all categorical, including weather, city, daytime and so on.
 After one-hot encoding of the features, we obtain 5,382 features.

 For Frappe dataset, we use the 3 layers DNN each with 256 units.
 In addition, the depth of cross layer in DCN is set to 1.
+As all logs should be considered as positive sample when making CTR prediction, we construct two negative instances for each log through randomly replacing the item variable with other item.
+The data is randomly split into training data (70%), validation data (20%), test data (10%) before constructing negative instances.
+Note that we take 8 categorical variable as input feature.

 +------------------+-------------+-------------+----------------+------------+------------+